CatTanker/cnc_map_tool_guide/docs/generalsupport.md

 ## Crash during the loading screen (Steam Only)

 The latest version of YR from steam (and the EA App) require a special `syringe.exe` file.
 This can be downloaded from the [ares website](https://launchpad.net/ares/+download), by selecting the emergency update syringe.exe for Steam and EA App editions (and the mo specific one for mods that have customised their file extension to a specific one rather than ___md.*, such as ___mo.mix or ___re.mix files)

-External Links:
-[CnCnet FAQ](https://forums.cncnet.org/topic/6866-frequently-asked-questions/) - Covers a few topics that are not mentioned here, such as DroneBL Blacklisting.

  Also a special thanks to Mo Discord Staff for putting together a quality guide that I could base parts of this article from.